 - Preheat oven to 350F and set rack in the middle of the oven.
 Line baking sheet with parchment paper.

-- Slice logs into ¼-inch rounds, place on the lined baking sheet and press down lightly with a fork.
-You can place them close together;' they don't run when they bake.
+- Using a serrated knife and gentle sawing motions, slice logs into ¼-inch rounds, place on the lined baking sheet and press down lightly with a fork or your fingertips.
+You can place them close together; they don't run when they bake.

 - Bake for 15 minutes or until the edges turn golden-brown.
 (I tested these at altitude; if you live closer to sea level, they may be done after 10-12 minutes).